 Early Stages of Creation

 While I was working with J Muzacz on his rebrand, Justin Ebel was working with him on ATX Urban Art.
-By the time I joined the team, they had a solid idea of the book's concept, and Justin had taken many photos of urban art across town.
+By the time I joined the team, they had the book's concept down, and Justin had taken many photos of urban art across town.

 We knew the book would have 4 chapters: graffiti, street art, murals, and mosaics.
 Each chapter would have an introduction with 6–10 subsections that educate the reader on the history and context of each artform.
 After that comes a large artist features section in which each artist's work is showcased over 2–6 pages and accompanied by a short bio.

-But the design, flow, and details were largely still undecided, so Justin and I began ideating.
+However, the design, flow, and details were still largely undecided, so Justin and I began ideating.
 How could we universally represent these seemingly-disparate artforms?
-The black pages were the first element to illuminate ATX Urban Art's visual voice: clean and classy while still honoring the gritty roots of graffiti and street art.
+The black pages were the first element to illuminate ATX Urban Art's visual voice: clean and sophisticated while still honoring the gritty roots of graffiti and street art.

 A simple 6x6 grid allows for immense flexibility while still keeping consistency throughout.
 However, we occasionally choose to break the grid when it best suits the layout or image.
 Certain spreads take advantage of that flexibility, but a few signature layouts pop up throughout the book to bring a sense of familiarity and increase the impact of the more wild spreads.

-We split up the work by chapter, and I designed Street Art, Mosaics, and the Intro & Outro, which was roughly two-fifths of the book.
-Having fewer spreads to design allowed me to also edit the book and handle promotions and printing.
+We split up the work by chapter, and I designed Street Art, Mosaics, and the Intro & Outro.
+That ended up being roughly two-fifths of the book, allowing me to also edit the text and handle promotions and printing.

-After only a few weeks, ATX Urban Art raised over $40,000 through our Indiegogo crowdfunding campaign.
+After only a few weeks, ATX Urban Art raised nearly $50,000 through our Indiegogo crowdfunding campaign.
 This was the first time the book's branding expanded beyond its own pages, and we kept it simple to highlight the perks and featured artists.

 My responsibilities were to manage all 24 campaign perks and design their promotional images.
 I also heavily edited and structured both the script for the promotional video and the text for the campaign information.